 As a Field Engineer, your time spent on camp will consist of continuous training with the Army’s latest equipment.
 You will head out on exercises throughout New Zealand practicing combat engineering skills that will help the Army move effectively around the battlefield.

-While not performing the primary roles and duties of a Field Engineer, your secondary role will be as a rifleman; as such you will also continue your soldier training including weapons, medical and radio/communications training.
+While not performing the primary roles and duties of a Field Engineer, your secondary role will be as Infantry (Rifleman); as such you will also continue your soldier training including weapons, medical and radio/communications training.

 When deployed as a Field Engineer you will have the opportunity to put to use the skills you have learnt throughout your training, these include: